discordjs/guide/guide/command-handling/README.md

 	if (!client.commands.has(interaction.commandName)) return;

 	try {
-		await client.commands.get(interaction.commandName).run(interaction);
+		await client.commands.get(interaction.commandName).execute(interaction);
 	} catch (error) {
 		console.error(error);
-		await interaction.reply({ content: 'There was an error while running this command!', ephemeral: true });
+		await interaction.reply({ content: 'There was an error while executing this command!', ephemeral: true });
 	}
 });
 ```

 If there isn't a command with that name, you don't need to do anything further, so exit early with `return`.
-If there is, `.get()` the command, call its `.run()` method, and pass in your `interaction` variable as its argument.
+If there is, `.get()` the command, call its `.execute()` method, and pass in your `interaction` variable as its argument.
 In case something goes wrong, log the error and report back to the member to let them know.

 And that's it!
 Whenever you want to add a new command, you make a new file in your `commands` directory, name it what you want, and then do what you did for the other commands.